Brewster's angle

-Brewster's angle (also known as the polarization angle) is an angle of incidence at which light with a particular polarization is perfectly transmitted through a transparent dielectric surface, with no reflection.
-When unpolarized light is incident at this angle, the light that is reflected from the surface is therefore perfectly polarized.
-This special angle of incidence is named after the Scottish physicist Sir David Brewster (1781–1868).
+Brewster's angle (also known as the polarization angle) is the angle of incidence at which light with a particular polarization is perfectly transmitted through a transparent dielectric surface, with no reflection.
+When unpolarized light is incident at this angle, the light that is reflected from the surface is perfectly polarized.
+The angle is named after the Scottish physicist Sir David Brewster (1781–1868).

 Explanation

 When light encounters a boundary between two media with different refractive indices, some of it is usually reflected as shown in the figure above.
 The fraction that is reflected is described by the Fresnel equations, and depends on the incoming light's polarization and angle of incidence.